riferrei/sample-terraform-provider/README.md

 Debugging the Provider
 ----------------------

-This provider was created using the SDKv2, which allows developers to debug the code using tools like [delve](https://github.com/go-delve/delve).
+This provider was created using the [Terraform Plugin SDKv2](https://www.terraform.io/plugin/sdkv2), which allows developers to debug the code using tools like [delve](https://github.com/go-delve/delve).
 The code and build have been written to allow debugging, so all you have to do is starting a debugging session.
 You can do this using Visual Studio Code or via command-line.

 ### Visual Studio Code